digiltd/oh-rtd-test/iOS-UI.md

 # Basic information on iOS app

-Please use [openHAB iOS issues](https://github.com/openhab/openhab.ios/issues) to submit bugs, feature requests and ideas on how to improve HABDroid.
+Please use [openHAB iOS issues](https://github.com/openhab/openhab.ios/issues) to submit bugs, feature requests and ideas on how to improve the iOS native app.

 **Connecting to openHAB**